njd/golang/README.md

 # golang

-Just a general dumping grounbd for random golang noodling.
+Just a general dumping ground for random golang noodling.